greenbone/openvas-scanner/doc/redis_config.md

 several tasks.
 This is done using redis databases, which are independent namepaces.
 The DB#0, which is where every new connected client starts, is reserved and used to schedule concurrent accesses to the available namespaces.
-It contains a single variable, called `OpenVAS.__GlobalDBIndex`.
+It contains a single variable, called `GVM.__GlobalDBIndex`.
 This variable is a bitmap of the different namespaces.
 When opening a new DB, the scanner will look for the first bit that is not set, starting from 1 to the maximum number of available DBs.
 If none is found, the scanner will enter a wait and retry loop.